cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    This encryption tool can be called both as a Windows application and as a command line tool (e.g. called from within a batch file).
    Files up to 4 GB can be encrypted.
+   At the installation the file extension "AES" is associated with this programme.

 b) The educational game "Number Shark" v 1.1 (by the CrypTool project) This game helps pupils to get acquainted with divisors and prime